 If an eligible employee does not use their entire Paid Parental Leave by the end of the 90-day period, is the remaining time paid out, or does it carry-over?

 At the end of the 90-day period following the qualifying event, any remaining leave is not paid out, and it is not added to any future leave.
 In other words, any unused Paid Parental Leave is forfeited.

 Will I need to pay back Paid Parental Leave if I leave the University?

 Do I need to exhaust my sick leave prior to taking advantage of this benefit?

 Can someone take less than four (4) weeks, if they choose?

-Eligible staff are encouraged to take advantage of four (4) consecutive weeks of paid parental leave, since intermittent leave is not permitted.
-If staff want to return to work prior to the expiration of their paid parental leave, the remainder of the four (4) weeks will be forfeited.
+Eligible employees are encouraged to take advantage of four (4) consecutive weeks of Paid Parental Leave since intermittent leave is not permitted.
+If the eligible employee wishes to return to work prior to the expiration of the available four (4) weeks of Paid Parental Leave, they may do so.
+However, the remainder of the four (4) weeks will be forfeited.